smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 Besides using the VDS and/or NSX to collect NetFlow data, you can also configure physical network devices to send NetFlow or sFlow to Network Insight.
 With this, you gain insight into the traffic flows between physical only hosts and not only see the flows where a virtual machine is involved.
 To prepare Network Insight to receive these flows from physical network devices, you need to add a "Physical Flow Collector" data source.

-{caption: "Adding a Physical Flow Collector data source"}
+{caption: "Adding a Physical Flow Collector data source", width: "80%"}
 ![](images/image10.png)

 This has to be a separate Collector VM and cannot be a Collector where other data sources have already been added.
 The decision to do so, is purely related to performance of the Collectors.
 The one that will be used for these physical flows is exactly the same as a Collector that's being used to gather data from vCenter and has exactly the same services running.